Navigate to main page content

 General information about financial sanctions

-Sanctions are restrictive non-military measures put in place in order to preserve the international peace and security, as well as respect for human rights.
-They are imposed by United Nations (UN), European Union (EU) or by individual countries (e.g. United States (U.S.)).
-International sanctions are imposed against entire states, as well as natural and legal persons, who violate the human rights, commit ethnical, territorial conflicts, support terrorism, violate other international norms and principles.
+Sanctions are restrictive non-military measures which aim is to preserve the international peace and security, as well as respect for human rights.
+They are imposed by multilateral organisations, such as United Nations (UN), European Union (EU) or by individual countries (e.g. United States (U.S.), United Kingdom (UK)).
+International sanctions may be imposed against entire states, as well as natural and legal persons, who violate the human rights, commit ethnical, territorial conflicts, support terrorism, violate other international norms and principles.

 International Sanctions take various forms based on their purpose objective (e.g. to prevent armed conflict, counter terrorism).
-They can be individual (e.g. travel ban, asset freeze), target goods and services (e.g. arms embargoes or proliferation-related goods, dual-use goods), can be focused on core economic sectors (e.g. oil or financial sectors) or be comprehensive targeting entire country (e.g. North Korea).
+They can be individual (e.g. travel ban, asset freeze), target goods and services (e.g. arms embargoes or proliferation-related goods, dual-use goods, luxury goods, etc.), can be focused on core economic sectors (e.g. oil or financial sectors, goods which could contribute in particular to the enhancement of country's industrial capacities) or be comprehensive targeting entire country (e.g. North Korea).

-Swedbank, as well as all other financial institutions, implements international and national Financial Sanctions based on Law on International Sanctions and National Sanctions of the Republic of Latvia.
-It has to be pointed out that depending on the countries where the financial institutions operates, the lists of sanctions which the financial institutions follow could slightly differ.
+Swedbank implements international and national Financial Sanctions based on Law on International Sanctions and National Sanctions of the Republic of Latvia.
+It has to be pointed out that depending on the countries where the financial institutions operate, the lists of sanctions which the financial institutions follow could slightly differ.

-Additionally, Swedbank considers correspondent bank requirements as well as its own risk appetite.
-Therefore, Swedbank will not engage in any actions that directly or indirectly circumvent the Financial Sanctions prohibitions, correspondent banks and internal decisions.
+Additionally, Swedbank considers correspondent bank requirements as well as its own internal regulations.
+Therefore, Swedbank will not engage in any actions that directly or indirectly circumvent the Financial Sanctions prohibitions, correspondent bank requirements or Swedbank Policy on financial sanctions.

 Below are provided major types of Financial Sanctions implemented within Swedbank:

 • Targeted asset freezes.
-Swedbank has an obligation to freeze funds of EU blocked person and not to allow making funds available to EU Blocked persons.
-In case of U.S. imposed sanctions Swedbank will reject transaction or will not provide any products/ services related.
+Swedbank has an obligation to freeze all financial resources and financial instruments owned, held or controlled by subjects of EU, UN and LV financial sanctions and not to allow making funds available to such persons.
+In case of U.S. and UK imposed sanctions Swedbank will reject transaction or refrain from provision of any products/ services related.

 • Arms embargoes/ restrictions on dual-use goods and technology for military purposes (Defence sector).
 Swedbank is obliged not to participate in provision of financial assistance related to mentioned goods or related services.

-• Core economic sector sanctions (Financial, Energy sectors).
-Swedbank will not provide any financial services restricted (e.g. loans, credits, dealings in financial instruments) as well as will not participate in any transactions related to prohibited activities (e.g. restrictions on provision of goods/ services related to oil sector) when these prohibitions apply to sanctioned subjects.
+• Core economic sector sanctions (Financial, Energy sectors.
+Swedbank will not provide any financial services restricted (e.g. loans, credits, dealings in financial instruments) as well as will not participate in any transactions related to prohibited activities (e.g. restrictions on provision, exportation, or reexportation of goods/services or technology in support of exploration or production for deepwater, Arctic offshore, or shale projects that have the potential to produce oil).

 It is important to mention that the asset freeze and some sectoral restrictions are also applicable to entities that are owned or controlled, directly or indirectly, by a designated person.
 Although those entities may not be designated and included into sanctions lists the same Financial Sanctions are applicable for them and needed to be implemented by Swedbank.